legend-exp/remage/docs/index.rst

      -o,--output-file FILE       Output file for detector hits

+Macro files can use all available upstream Geant4 macro commands, as well as the :doc:`remage macro interface <rmg-commands>`.

 Advanced applications can extend |remage| and link against ``libremage`` with the usual CMake syntax: